-You can make a claim for PIP or ADP if you're in hospital, but payment can only start once you leave.
+You can make a claim for ADP if you're in hospital, but payment can only start once you leave.

-If you pay your own fees for the hospital without help from the council or health service, your PIP or ADP can continue to be paid.
+If you pay your own fees for the hospital without help from the council or health service, your ADP can continue to be paid.

-If you're already getting PIP or ADP and you go into hospital, payment will stop after a total of four weeks (either in one stay, or several stays where the gaps between stays are less than four weeks each time).
+If you're already getting ADP when you go into hospital, payment will stop after a total of four weeks (either in one stay, or several stays where the gaps between stays are less than four weeks each time).
 It can restart when you return home, you won't have to make a new claim.

-If you're under 18, your PIP or ADP can be paid for the whole time you're in hospital.
+If you're under 18, your ADP can be paid for the whole time you're in hospital.